Xilinx/kria-bist/docs/src/modules/disk.md

 The module contains self validating performance test.
 It uses "dd" command-line utility to check the performance of USB and SD disk interfaces and verifies if the measured read/write speeds are greater than the specified threshold speeds.
-The test provides performance verification for different modes such as read, write and read_write (optional) suites.
+The test provides performance verification for different modes such as read, write, and read_write (optional) suites.

 The config parameters for the test are described below: